mantidproject/mantid/dev-docs/source/CMakeBestPractices.rst

 Introducing a new CMake configurable variable
 =============================================

-If you are introducing a new configuration variable for CMake, e.g to conditionally add a new feature PLEASE cache the variable.
+If you are introducing a new configuration variable for CMake, e.g to conditionally add a new feature, PLEASE cache the variable.
 If you don't cache it, you won't be able to set it on the command line.
 Example:

 If you add a new feature and control it with a flag